 NOTE!!
-We meet on the 1st and 3rd Tuesday of the month only, even if the month has 5 Tuesdays!
+We meet on the 1st and 3rd Tuesday of the month only, even if the the month has five Tuesdays!

 What shall I take to the group to do today?

 In late 2023 we made bears from squares for the charity Crafting for Communities.
 After knitted squares had been done at home, we had a great morning’s teamwork – knitting, sewing up, stuffing, sewing faces and ‘clothes’!